veit/python-basics-tutorial/docs/packs/publish.rst

 ~~~~~~

 `zizmor <https://docs.zizmor.sh>`_ can detect and resolve many security issues
-in typical GitHub Actions CI/CD configurations. zizmor is designed to integrate
++in typical GitHub Actions CI/CD configurations, such as
++:ref:`token_exfiltration`. zizmor is designed to integrate with GitHub Actions.
-with GitHub Actions.
-A typical GitHub Action we use for zizmor looks like this:
++A typical GitHub Action we’ve created for zizmor looks like this:

 .. code-block:: yaml
    :caption: .github/workflows/zizmor.yml